Ayyavazhi: Teachings and impact

 All of creation evolved from this Ekam, the supreme consciousness.
 All the qualities of Ekam are within each soul, and evolve from it.
+Akilathirattu emphasises the importance of the sustenance of all living beings, including microbial life.
 Each and every individual soul is a reflection or mirror of the absolute Supreme, which provides the textual basis and metaphor for the mirror's role in Ayyavazhi worship.
 Human and all other souls are restricted and limited by the evil of Kali.
 This is why individual souls are not able to attain supreme bliss, and so are secondary to Ekam.
 Once a soul overcomes the influence of maya, it becomes one with Ekam.
 Its individuality is gone, and thereby it is Ekam.
 On the other hand, this supreme consciousness is personified as Paramatma (oversoul) by which, God is the "Husband", while all other souls are his "consorts", symbolised by Thirukkalyana Ekanai, where Vaikundar marries the individual souls.
 Also, the Ayyavazhi philosophy applies a common formula for the creation of human beings and the rest of the universe.
 Thus whatever exists externally to human beings exists also internally.
 Ayyavazhi explicitly condemns the caste based inequalities in its social teachings.
 It denounces the caste discrimination rather than the 'caste system' itself.
 From its inception, Ayyavazhi has doubly served as an engine of social reform, particularly in the area of Travancore, which was previously noted for its strong caste system.
 In this context, the mingling of castes in Ayyavazhi centers was a vital element in the transformation of society.

-Ayya Vaikundar was the first to succeed as a social reformer in launching political struggle, social renaissance as well as religious reformation in the country.
+From a sociological perspective, Ayya Vaikundar was the first to succeed as a social reformer in launching political struggle, social renaissance as well as religious reformation in the country.
 Vaikundar was the pioneer of the social revolutionaries of Tamil Nadu and Kerala.
 Research scholars regard Vaikundar as a teacher, healer and also a miracle worker.
 He was also said to be the forerunner of all social reformers of India.
 Akilam displayed sympathy for the laboring classes, and opposed to the often excessive taxes they were forced to pay.
 From the beginning the followers, fortified by the teachings, have also taken a strong stand against political oppression.
 This is most clearly seen in Akilam, where the Thiruvithkanur king is identified as Kalineesan, (one who is a captive of Kali) and the British are identified as Venneesan (the white neesan) in the social sense.
 Ayyavazhi was in the forefront of movements for Human Rights and Social Equality.
 Ayyavazhi also effected many social changes in southern India, resulting in the emergence of a series of social and self-respect movements such as Upper cloth agitation, Temple entry agitation and other movements including those of Narayana Guru, Chattampi Swamikal, Vallalar and Ayyankali.